'Retreat' Is Not An Option As A California Beach Town Plans For Rising Seas

 "The feel-good here is gone," Imperato says, standing outside of his home.
 "I thought they were going to bury me here, but if someone offered [to buy my house], I'd take it.
 I'd walk away."

-'When the seawalls go, we go.'
+'When the seawalls go, we go'

 In 2015, Del Mar created a committee, consisting primarily of residents, to help identify the city's biggest vulnerabilities to increased flooding and to come up with a plan on how best to address them.